 - Establishing a pilot program to provide benefits for caregivers of veterans with service-connected disabilities

-Many fellow veterans’ organizations have endorsed the PACT Act, including the American Legion, Disabled American Veterans, and Veterans of Foreign Wars.
+Many fellow veterans’ organizations have endorsed the PACT Act 2022, including the American Legion, Disabled American Veterans, and Veterans of Foreign Wars.

 Service Connected Disability

-The term “service-connected” means that the disability is related to the veteran’s military service, including injuries or illnesses during active duty and numerous conditions that developed later as a result of military service.
+The term “service-connected” means that the disability is related to the veteran’s military service, including injuries or illnesses during active duty and numerous conditions that developed later due to military service.

 The Act is vital in helping veterans and their families get needed support.
-If you are a veteran or family member affected by a service-connected condition/disability, please contact the Department of Veterans Affairs for more information.
+If you are a veteran or family member affected by a service-connected condition/disability, don’t hesitate to contact the Department of Veterans Affairs for more information.

 Presumptive Service Connection

 Veterans and families have been fighting for presumptive service connections for decades after exposure to harmful toxins.